Myalgic encephalomyelitis

 When ME/CFS is suspected in a child or young person, refer them to a paediatrician for further assessment for ME/CFS, and investigations for other conditions.

-Refer children and young people who have been diagnosed with ME/CFS after assessment by a paediatrician directly to a paediatric ME/CFS specialist team to confirm their diagnosis and develop a care and support plan.
+Children and young people who have been diagnosed with ME/CFS after assessment by a paediatrician should be referred on by the paediatrician to a paediatric ME/CFS specialist team to confirm their diagnosis and develop a care and support plan.

 Myalgic encephalomyelitis treatment and management1